 For more details see http://developer.android.com/guide/publishing/app-signing.html

-You can now get signing keys for free from RIM by going here.
-After obtaining the certificates and installing them on your machine (you will need the RIM development environment for this).
+You can now get signing keys for free from Blackberry by going here.
+After obtaining the certificates and installing them on your machine (you will need the Blackberry development environment for this).
 You will have two files: sigtool.db and sigtool.csk on your machine (within the JDE directory hierarchy).
 We need them and their associated password to perform the signed build for Blackberry application.

 Currently signing J2ME application's isn't supported.
 You can use tools such as the Sprint WTK to sign the resulting jad/jar produced by Codename One.